 Shadows . . . .

-As a kid, I loved dreams where I went on crazy adventures and got to be the heroine–“Kathie to the rescue!”
-In my teens, I remember waking up and trying to go back to sleep to continue an adventure that involved one or more of the Beatles–ala A Hard Days Night.
 But not all dreams are created equal.
 Even then, I dreaded those scary, shadowy dreams where the people I loved got hurt and I woke up filled with despair.
-I remember resisting sleep after waking in the middle of the night while having one of those dreams–scared of what might be lurking in the shadows if I allowed myself to go back to the darkness I had fled.
+I remember on more than one occasion, resisting sleep after waking in the middle of the night doing battle with such a dream.
+I especially remember being scared of what might be lurking in the shadows, if I allowed myself to go back to the darkness I had fled.

-Living in the “information age” we crave answers; yet what is needed is that sense of our Shepherd’s presence.
-It is our faith in the saving work of Christ, that moves us through the shadows and dark places of this world.
-Psalm 23 is a reflection of such confidence in the Shepherd’s presence, as He guides us through seasons of shifting shadows:
+David’s Psalm 23 is a reflection of such confidence in the Shepherd’s presence, as He guides us through seasons of shifting shadows:

 The Lord is my shepherd; I shall not want.